New Tradition Recipe Trail Mix

 Health Benefits

 Rosemary contains several potent antioxidants.
 One of the chief antioxidants is rosmarinic acid.
-This Compound can act to reduce inflammatory responses by altering the concentrations of inflammatory messenger molecules, such as leukotriene and B4, making rosemary potentially useful for people with inflammatory conditions, such as rheumatoid , as well as bronchial and atherosclerosis.
+This Compound can act to reduce inflammatory responses by altering the concentrations of inflammatory messenger molecules, such as leukotriene and B4, making rosemary potentially useful for people with inflammatory conditions, such as rheumatoid , as well as bronchial asthma and atherosclerosis.

 CAYENNE PEPPER